Newcastle Knights: History

-The Knights finished 11th in the 2010.
+The Knights finished 11th in 2010.
 While the club did not play in the finals, Adam MacDougall recorded the most tries for the club and Akuila Uate equaled the most tries in a season.
 In December 2010, former Newcastle player Chris Houston was cleared of all drug charges and re-signed with the club for two years.
 In March 2011, Newcastle were officially taken over by mining magnate Nathan Tinkler after a member's vote in which Tinkler won by 97%.
 In April 2011, Newcastle confirmed the signing of Wayne Bennett.
 The Knights finished 8th in 2011, being eliminated in the first week of the finals.
 After the 2011 season, the Knights cleaned out 15 players, but nine other renowned players were signed including club legends Danny Buderus and Timana Tahu, Kangaroos winger Darius Boyd and Kangaroos forward Kade Snowden.

-The Knights celebrated 25 years in the NRL competition in 2012.
+The Newcastle club celebrated 25 years in the NRL competition in 2012.
 Captain Kurt Gidley succumbed to a shoulder injury early in the season which resulted in him missing the remainder of the year.
 The team failed to click and won only 10 of their 24 games to finish 12th.
 During the year, the club signed Willie Mason and Dane Gagai.

-The Knights finished 7th on the ladder and making the third week of the finals by beating the Melbourne Storm in Melbourne in the second week of the finals.
-The Knights were defeated the following week by the Sydney Roosters in the preliminary final 40-14.
+Newcastle finished 7th on the ladder and making the third week of the finals by beating the Melbourne Storm in Melbourne in the second week of the finals.
+Newcastle were defeated the following week by the Sydney Roosters in the preliminary final 40–14.

-In Round 3 of the 2014 NRL Season, the Knights played against the Melbourne Storm at AAMI Park.
+In round 3 of the 2014 NRL Season, Newcastle played against the Melbourne Storm at AAMI Park.
 Shortly before half time, Newcastle forward Alex McKinnon was involved in a three-man tackle that involved Jordan McLean and the Bromwich brothers (Jesse and Kenny).
 McKinnon suffered fractures to his C4 and C5 vertebrae.
 Later in Round 19, the NRL held the 'Rise for Alex Round', where for every ticket sold, $1 would be donated to McKinnon to assist with his continuous medical bills and rehabilitation funds.

 On 7 July 2015 coach Rick Stone was sacked after a string of disappointing results, and Danny Buderus would coach for the remainder of the 2015 season.
-In round 26 against the Panthers in Penrith, Newcastle went down 30-12 to claim their second wooden spoon.
+In round 26 against Penrith, Newcastle went down 30–12 to claim their second wooden spoon.

-In September 2015, the Knights signed Nathan Brown to a three-year contract to coach starting from 2016.
+In September 2015, Newcastle signed Nathan Brown to a three-year contract to coach starting from 2016.
 During the 2016 season, the club debuted 11 players in the NRL, while losing co-captain Tariq Sims midway through to year to go to St. George Illawarra.
-Against Cronulla in round 10, Newcastle was defeated 62-0, their biggest defeat at home and second biggest defeat in history.
+Against Cronulla in round 10, Newcastle were defeated 62–0, their biggest defeat at home and second biggest defeat in history.
 Newcastle would only win one game all year, to claim the wooden spoon for a second consecutive season, and third overall.

 2017 was the Knights' 30th year in the NRL where they finished last again, claiming their third Wooden Spoon in a row.